marinoaldi/auth0-javascript-oidc-sso-sample/server-api/README.md

 ## Getting Started

 You must ensure that the APIs section is enabled in your Auth0 dashboard.
 To do so, go to the [Advanced Settings](https://manage.auth0.com/#/account/advanced) area and verify that **Enable APIs Section** is switched on.

 Next, navigate to APIs in the sidebar and create a new API.
 The identifier for your API will be required later.

+Add scope `read:messages` in **Api Section -> Scope Tab**

 ## Setup the `.env` File